Consistent Trading Is The Secret To Forex Success! Here’s Why

 Lifestyle and mental state

-Trading psychology is also a major factor.
+Trading psychology is one of the most significant factors.
 Having a consistent mentality towards trading is highly important.

 If you do not have a clear and focused mindset when trading forex, it will be hard to be a consistent trader.